vosram/cli-weather-app/docs/Commands.md

 Here is a complete list of commands available

-- CitySearch
+- searchcity
-- Current
+- current
-- 12Hours
+- 12hours
-- 24Hours
+- 24hours
-- 8Days
+- 8days

 ## SearchCity